lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-11-02-Why-not-dependent.md

 not to download software so much as to run software directly on the host computer, since most software was not portable.
-Eindhoven University was not on the ARPAnet, and AUTOMATH was configured to run on
+But Eindhoven University was not on the ARPAnet, and AUTOMATH was configured to run on
 [a computer we did not have](https://automath.win.tue.nl/archive/pdf/aut034.pdf):